The Characterization of Property in Texas

 Distinguishing Between Community Property and Separate Property

-The following property is classified as community property:
+Texas classifies the following as community property:

 - Income either spouse earns during the marriage